robertjskelton/robertjskelton.github.io/_posts/2024-11-19-ferrari-360-oil-change-lower-oil-cover-replacement.markdown

 ![360oil](/images/360oil/7.jpg)

-To remove the oil filter on my 360 Spider, I had to remove 2x 10mm bolts on the power steering resoivor, then I was able to finagle my non-Ferrari oil filter removeal tool in from one side and get my longest socket extender in from the top.
+To remove the oil filter on my 360 Spider, I had to remove 2x 10mm bolts on the power steering reservoir, then I was able to finagle my non-Ferrari oil filter removal tool in from one side and get my longest socket extender in from the top.
 This was an awful oil filter to remove, and I had to be sitting on top of the exhaust to reach it.

 ![360oil](/images/360oil/8.jpg)
 ![360oil](/images/360oil/9.jpg)